Stofbrew/endoflife/index.md

 - Social media accounts
 - Licences and registration

-For a checklist of services to contact, see the [Department of Human Services](linktochecklist).
+For a checklist of services to contact, see the [Department of Human Services - PDF](https://www.humanservices.gov.au/sites/default/files/documents/who-to-notify-checklist.pdf).

 ### Certifying copies
 To cancel or transfer ownership of a service, many companies will need a 'certified copy'.